Rev Wes Hampton - Minister

 I am married to Cherry, and we have two grown-up children who have fled the nest.
 Cherry enjoys reading, the theatre, baking, and various craft activities.
 In ministry I particularly value leading worship and preaching.
 I like to watch sport, and in football I keenly follow the fortunes of Hastings United.

-Annual Report (March 2025 - from previous minister)
+Annual Report (March 2026)

 Dear Friends,